 Don't add any vector layers right now.
 See the note at the end of this walkthrough if you are eventually interested in overlaying shapefiles with your terrain.

-- Create a hillshade by selecting dem in the table of contents and clicking Raster > Terrain Analysis > Hillshade.
-Save the hillshade as a GeoTIFF named hillshade, and leave the default parameters as shown in the image below:
+- Create a hillshade by selecting dem in the table of contents and clicking Raster > Analysis > Hillshade.
+Save the hillshade as a TIF file named hillshade, and set the parameters as shown in the image below.
+Then press Run to execute the command.

 Now let's shade the slope to provide an extra measure of relief to the hillshade when we combine the two as partially transparent layers.